 Multiple observing systems have been developed and used over the years.
-For USAU events, the Two Observer System (TOS) is recommended.
-However, if sufficient personnel are available (especially for marquee contests), use the Four Observer System, as it provides maximum field coverage.
+For USAU events, the Two-Observer System (2OS) is recommended.
+However, if sufficient personnel are available (especially for marquee contests), use the Four-Observer System (4OS), as it provides maximum field coverage.
+The Three-Observer System (3OS) is also an option when sufficient personnel are available.